fs-feup/el-sw/docs/general-guide.md

 - Development of system-level tests
 - Executing the programs in the native environment (not that relevant)
 - Testing and Checking automation with github actions
-- Abstracting the Arduino framework just like FlexCAN was
 - Better visualization options for documentation
 ## Notes
 - No board was used while developing this tutorial, some of the code and instruction on the teensy's part might have errors.